A waste exchange service connects people who produce waste with

 of the Universidad Complutense de Madrid.

-We are investigating algorithms for maintenance of case bases.
+We investigated algorithms for maintenance of case bases.

 These algorithms propose the deletion of noisy or redundant cases,